-The bank made a donation to the charity to mark two Christmas events for retail banking customers in Athens and Salonika that were held in December 2017.
-HSBC staff also gathered non-perishable foods and basic necessities during the festive period of 2017 for the SOS Villages.
+The bank made a donation to the charity to mark two Christmas events for retail banking customers in Athens and Salonika that were held in December 2018.

 The Ark of the World, was founded in 1998 in one of the most deprived regions of Athens, the Platonos Academy.
 The organisation supports children, mothers, single parent families, families in need and children that have experienced abandonment, racism and social exclusion.
 Today, the Ark takes care of about 400 children in a multi-religious and multicultural community.

-In December 2017, HSBC Greece organised the HSBC Youth Opportunities Programme Toy Drive, an annual HSBC Group initiative that started in 2007.
+In December 2018, HSBC Greece organised the HSBC Youth Opportunities Programme Toy Drive, an annual HSBC Group initiative that started in 2007.

 HSBC’s staff members offer new or old toys that are in good condition for the benefit of children in need.
 This year, the toys gathered through this activity were offered to the 40 children of the nursery school of the Ark of the World.